 the RPi MAC code on the line with HW: like HWaddr

 address attributed to your RPi by your LAN or ADSL

 Inet Addr is like 192.168.0.xxx as in this

 example.
 It is not the broadcast address

-- If not already root, switch to root account by
+- If not already supervisor, switch to su account by

 - Distributed Linux system image has been reduced to